CityOfZion/neo-boa/docs/source/boa/interop/blockchain.rst

 The items below are used for gathering state data contained within the blockchain.
 Because all items below are implemented in the Neo Virtual Machine, their source is not available here.
-Please see the `neo-python <https://github.com/CityOfZion/neo-python>`_ project if you would like to know more about their exact implementation.
+Please see the `neo-python <https://github.com/CityOfZion/neo-python>`_ project if you want to know more about their exact implementation.

 Blockchain